grumpy-docker/docker-kafka/README.md

 ### Dockerized Kafka

- The following replacements will take place based on ENV_VAR / kafka server property, check the [Kafka documentation](http://kafka.apache.org/documentation.html#brokerconfigs) for their full meaning.
+ The following replacements will take place based on ENV_VAR / kafka server property, check the [Kafka documentation (section 3.1)](http://kafka.apache.org/documentation.html) for their full meaning.

  The replacements will take place on the default Kafka distribution `conf/server.properties` file, [for example](https://github.com/apache/kafka/blob/0.8.2.1/config/server.properties)